jewelsofthought/neshama/site/references/sacred_geometry/sacred_geometry.md

 Archimedean solids are made up of two or more different regular polygons.
 There are 13 different solids.
 7 of the 13 solids can be made by truncating a platonic solid.

-Below is the Greek text and an English translation from the fifth book of the “Synagoge” or “Collection” of the Greek mathematician Pappus of Alexandria, who lived in the beginning of the fourth century AD.
-This book gives the first known mention of the thirteen “Archimedean solids”, which Pappus lists and attributes to Archimedes.
+Below is the Greek text and an English translation from the fifth book of the "Synagoge" or "Collection" of the Greek mathematician Pappus of Alexandria, who lived in the beginning of the fourth century AD.
+This book gives the first known mention of the thirteen "Archimedean solids", which Pappus lists and attributes to Archimedes.
 However, Archimedes makes no mention of these solids in any of his extant works.

-The earliest surviving manuscript of Pappus’s “Collection” is located in the Vatican Library and dates from the tenth century (Codex Vaticanus Graecus 218).
+The earliest surviving manuscript of Pappus's "Collection" is located in the Vatican Library and dates from the tenth century (Codex Vaticanus Graecus 218).
 A photograph of a pair of pages from this manuscript can be downloaded from a Web site of the Library of Congress Vatican Exhibit.

 Johannes Kepler (1571-1630) was the next to write about the Archimedean solids collectively in his book Harmonices Mundi, although some of the solids were separately rediscovered and discussed by others.
-Kepler sharpened Pappus’s somewhat loose definition of the solids and gave a proof that there are precisely thirteen of them (Book II, “De Congruentia Figurarum Harmonicarum”, Proposition XXVIII, pages 61-65).
+Kepler sharpened Pappus's somewhat loose definition of the solids and gave a proof that there are precisely thirteen of them (Book II, "De Congruentia Figurarum Harmonicarum", Proposition XXVIII, pages 61-65).
 He also provided the first known illustration of them as a set (see pages 62 & 64) and gave them their modern names, which are reproduced below.
 Other representations and properties of these solids can be found at Wikipedia and a site maintained by Tom Gettys.

-Pappus’s narration begins . . .
+Pappus's narration begins . . .
 Πολλὰ γὰπ ἐπινοῆζαι δςναηὸν
 ζηεπεὰ ζσήμαηα πανηοίαρ
 having all kinds of surfaces can be